 - Start each day agreeing with a plan.
 Identify when and where home-based learning will occur - you may want to schedule this around the weather e.g. if it is forecast to rain in the afternoon, spend the morning outside and complete home-based learning tasks in the afternoon.

-- Check the Hangouts Meet calendar for your next online conference (teachers will generally lead these in groups of 5-6, two to three times a week).
+- Check the Google Meet calendar for your next online conference (teachers will generally lead these in small groups, two to three times a week).

 - Agree together on the order you will complete the set tasks on your Action Learning Contract (you can find this by clicking on your class name on the Home-Based Learning webpage)

 - Set a time limit and an alarm (e.g. watch alarm, iPad or oven timer) for each task so you stay focused but also allow for brain/food breaks so that concentration is maximised.